emer/axon/Rubicon.md

 * **DA dipping**: The phasic dip in DA activity shifts the balance from D1 to D2 in all DA-recipient neurons in the BG and BLA, causing learning to start to expect this absence (see below on BLA Ext pathway).
 Note that this dopamine dip should represent not just the absence of an expected outcome, but also any accumulated effort costs incurred during goal pursuit.

-* **OFC / goal gating off**: The LHb can also drive MD thalamic projections to the vmPFC goal areas, deactivating the maintained goal representations.
+* **OFC / goal gating off**: The LHb can also drive MD thalamic pathways to the vmPFC goal areas, deactivating the maintained goal representations.
 Implementationally, it happens simply by setting the `HasRew` flag in the `Context.NeuroMod` structure, which triggers decay of the relevant PFC areas (via the `Act.Decay.OnRew` flag).
 This happens at the end of the Trial.

-* **ACh signaling**: ACh (acetylcholine) is released for salient events, basically CS onset (via superior colliculus to LDT = laterodorsal tegmentum) and US onset, and it modulates learning and activity in the BLA and VS.  The LHb projections to the basal forebrain cholinergic system allow it to provide the key missing piece of ACh signaling for the absence of an expected US, so that a consistent framework of ACh neuromodulation can apply for all of these cases.
+* **ACh signaling**: ACh (acetylcholine) is released for salient events, basically CS onset (via superior colliculus to LDT = laterodorsal tegmentum) and US onset, and it modulates learning and activity in the BLA and VS.  The LHb pathways to the basal forebrain cholinergic system allow it to provide the key missing piece of ACh signaling for the absence of an expected US, so that a consistent framework of ACh neuromodulation can apply for all of these cases.

 See the [Give up](#give-up) section below for more details on how the LHb computes when to give up on a maintained goal.